 That it was a primary source of water for so long explains why it was kept so well over the last two millennia.
 It continued to serve the people of Jerusalem until about 100 years ago, when the city switched to an electrically operated water-distribution system.

-In a video by the Israeli Antiquities Authority, archaeologists explain that the Jewish people used water for more than cleaning, drinking, and waste management.
+, archaeologists explain that the Jewish people used water for more than cleaning, drinking, and waste management.
 They required sources of what they called “living water” or water that comes from a natural source such as rain and streams for ritual cleansing.
 The aqueducts provided such water, as it was all fed by streams and storms.

 For more images, watch the video below.